 The statewide results indicate the median and average number of business days it takes the county to accept eCRVs after submission.
 Only eCRVs included in the Sales Ratio Study are analyzed.
 State results are calculated as follows:

-- State median = median of the county medians - State average = median of the county averages
+- State median = median of the county medians - State average = median of the county averages eCRV County Acceptance to County Finalization

 The sales period is October 1 through September 30.